SupreeLtd/opencv-docker/README.md

 ## Note
 1. Non-Free modules like SIFT and SURF are enabled.
-So, check on the license of the respective modules, if you need to use them for commercial uses.
+So, check on the license of the respective modules, if you need to use them for commercial uses
 2. Other modules like `tesseract-ocr` have also been included for convenience
+3. I have also added a few fixes to the issues that I ran into while building these images

 More improvements to follow.